-- Difficulty: 3/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 3/10.
 Bush walking and finding the way initially is the most difficult part.
 All the rest is quite simple.
 Even the stream hike itself, which can be a nice and short initiation path (start from Braemar Hill then, next to St Joan of Arc Secondary Schol, green line below).

 - It can be as short as required.
 Early exits everywhere.
 In our case, more than 14km in 3 hours and half

 Different transportation options (MTR, buses) to the Hong Kong Central Library next to Victoria Park.
 Tai Ham road up to the stairs that mark the start of the hike per se.
 Way up already into the old abandoned slum.

 All this area is full of ruined houses and structures.
 In the map I have marked an entrance to the jungle even closer to the city (black line), up these stairs.
 Nice trees around, more old ruined buildings… But it is full of garbage, including broken glasses.
 So it can be dangerous.
 Instead, going up the safer route.
 Once you arrive at this little bridge you will leave the “civilization”.

 But for some ribbons and ropes that guide you up the correct path.